ds12a/ds12a/README.md

 I am ds12a.
 Here are some things about me:

 - 🔭 I’m currently working on improving my understanding of algorithms.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust, ML, and some other interesting things.
 - 📫 How to reach me: Write an issue if you *really* want to reach me.
 - ⚡ Fun fact: I'm an AIME qualifier.